About The Auckland Project

 For more information about The Auckland Project, please visit aucklandproject.org or search Auckland Project on Facebook and Twitter.

-Auckland Academy is a unique and exciting partnership between Auckland Castle and Bishop Auckland College.
+Auckland Academy is a pioneering partnership between The Auckland Project and Bishop Auckland College.

 It is the first time an independently-run regeneration charity and further education college have joined forces in this way.

 The academy offers young people in the local area an opportunity to develop their skills whilst staying in education.